Wednesday, February 8, 2023

 Pleased to Meet You!

 Another greeting to express your feelings in English is, “Pleased to meet you.”
-In Korean, phrase for this in more formal contexts or when speaking with someone elder or older is:
+In Korean, the phrase for this in more formal contexts or when speaking with someone elder or older is:

 Pleased to meet you – Mannaseo Bangapseumnida (만나서 반갑습니다)